tryretool/terraform-retool-modules/modules/aws_ecs/README.md

-# AWS ECS + EC2 Module
+# AWS ECS

-This module deploys an ECS cluster with autoscaling group of EC2 instances.
+This module deploys an ECS cluster on Fargate or with an autoscaling group of EC2 instances.

 # Usage